geekwolf-cloud/geekwolf.cloud/docs/_posts/2025-03-04-Introduction-to-M365-Kerberos-Microsoft-Online.md

 When a user signs in to a Windows device that is Entra-joined or hybrid-joined, Microsoft Entra ID issues a primary refresh token (PRT).
 It is cryptographically bound to both the **user** and the **device**.
 The PRT:

 - Grants continuous access to Microsoft 365 and other Entra ID–protected resources
-- Is protected by the device’s hardware (via TPM if available)
+- Is protected by the device's hardware (via TPM if available)
 - Contains sufficient user and device identity data for silent token and ticket acquisition

 ### How the PRT enables cloud Kerberos